 The MICH series (Modular Integrated Communications Helmet) of helmets is designed for maximum comfort and communication capabilities.
-These helmets are made to be lightweight and offer superior protection against ballistic and fragmentation threats.
-They also feature an integrated communications system that allows soldiers to stay connected while on the battlefield.
-The MICH series represents the latest in helmet design and provides soldiers with the best possible protection and communication tools.
+These helmets are made to be lightweight compared to the previous generation of helmets and offer superior protection against ballistic and fragmentation threats.
+They also feature larger ear cuts for improved comfort while wearing communications equipment.
+The MICH series represents a timeless helmet design and provides soldiers with the best possible protection.

-One such solution is the non-ballistic helmet.
+One such solution is the non-ballistic helmet typically coined as a "Bump".
 These helmets are designed to protect the wearer from impact injuries, but not from bullets or other ballistic threats.
-They are often made from lightweight materials such as Kevlar or composites, and can be significantly lighter than traditional ballistic helmets.
+They are often made from lightweight materials such as Reinforced Polymer or carbon composites, and can be significantly lighter than traditional ballistic helmets.

 Balancing Protection and Comfort: The Resurgence of Mid-Cut Helmets